Mark DiVecchio's O-Gauge Train Layouts

 When you are done, press [Hide & Save].

-Back at the main RTC window, you should see the red WiFi indicator and the red WTIU indicator.
+At the main RTC window, you should see the red WiFi indicator and the red WTIU indicator.
 This means you are not connected via WiFi yet.
-Press the [Connect] button.

 Now the WiFi and WTIU indicators both turn green followed by the TIU and AIU spinners turning green.
 This indicates that RTC is connected and ready to go.

-Press the [Read] button to fill the Engine List with all of the engines on your layout, then select an engine and press the [Startup] button.
+Press the [Read │▼] button to fill the Engine List with all of the engines on your layout, then select an engine and press the [Startup] button.

 You can learn about the RTC program on this web page: